 How much money should you budget when looking for a concert grand piano for sale?
 There really is no simple answer to this.
 Prices of pianos vary depending on age, condition and manufacturer, to name but a few reasons.
 Also, don’t forget that the piano is not going to be the only expense.
 Education is critical.
 You can read about different types of student loans for undergraduate students to discover what help is going to available should your child study piano or music at university.
 Nevertheless, it is likely you will need to pay for a piano tutor before this stage, so make sure all of this is factored in.

 By spending time researching and talking to experts, you will find that choosing the right piano for the person who will be playing it is the key, rather than price.
 Although, of course, you will need to work within what you can afford.
 If the piano is being purchased for a child, with the aim of giving them a lifetime of enjoyment and learning, you need to think of the cost as an investment in their future.
 A piano for a child will need lighter, more touch-sensitive keys.
 Children have smaller fingers and if the keys are too heavy your child will have a harder time learning to play.
 A quality piano gives you more chance of improving your skills as a pianist.
 The larger your piano budget, the greater your choice of different makes, styles and types of piano.
 Grand pianos will often cost more than an upright piano.
 The more you spend, the longer the string length, which enhances the tonal qualities of the piano.
 The finish of the pianos you buy, whether traditional or modern, satin or polished and the colour it comes in can all also affect the price you pay.
+Don’t forget to factor in the local piano movers who will deliver or move your piano once you’ve chosen one.

 Choosing A New Piano Stool